An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Surgical removal of the tumor (debulking), total abdominal hysterectomy, bilateral salpingo-oopherectomy, and omentectomy.
 Any affected areas or organs will be removed to minimize the amount of disease remaining at the conclusion of surgery.

 - Chemotherapy before surgery (neoadjuvant chemotherapy).
 In some cases, the size or location of the tumors, or the woman's medical condition, may reduce the chance for a successful debulking surgery.
 In these circumstances, upfront chemotherapy may be given to shrink the tumor, or help the woman improve medically, so that a successful surgery can be performed.
+It would appear that outcomes are similar for upfront chemotherapy followed by surgery after 2 to 3 cycles of chemotherapy versus initial surgery followed by chemotherapy.

-- Combination chemotherapy with a platinum-based drug and a taxane drug delivered intraperitoneally (through the abdominal cavity) or intravenously (through a vein)
+- Combination chemotherapy with a platinum-based drug and a taxane drug delivered intraperitoneally (through the abdominal cavity) or intravenously (through a vein).

 - Clinical trials of biologic drugs (targeted therapy) following combination chemotherapy.